 The removal of a harmful government policy will never be held up as a condition for removing another, for this throws self-imposed barriers in the path of liberty and removes potential pressures for change.
 For example, saying that borders may be opened only after welfare is eliminated is unacceptable; the proper position is to push for both changes.
 Should we succeed in achieving open borders only to find that welfare burdens are increased, this should be used as an additional argument to abolish welfare.

 Avoiding the twin errors of sectarianism and opportunism is key.
 Simply repeating our basic principles and not proposing transition measures is ineffective in the short run because only a small part of the populace is interested in liberty in the abstract, and hiding or abandoning our principled positions is ineffective in the long run because it fails to sustain us as a movement and attract and retain new Libertarians.

-As the word radical means "going to the root" of something, radical Libertarians should not merely propose small changes to the status quo and debate the fine points of government policy with their opponents, but should propose the abolition of State institutions and programs while calling attention to the evil at their base: the coercion, force, and tyranny inherent in the State.
-Because morality and logic are on our side, the best candidates and spokespersons will sound eminently reasonable while maintaining radical libertarian positions.
+As the word radical means "going to the root" of something, radical Libertarians will not merely propose small changes to the status quo and debate the fine points of government policy with their opponents, but will propose the abolition of State institutions and programs while calling attention to the evil at their base: aggression, violence, and tyranny inherent in the State.
+Because justice and logic are on our side, the best candidates and spokespersons will sound eminently reasonable while maintaining radical libertarian positions.

 Anti-Imperialism & Centrality of Foreign Policy

 The Libertarian Party will bring to the public the truth about the continuing threat to world peace posed by foreign policy.
 No one should be deceived by the notion that any government, which has a relatively benign domestic policy, therefore has a relatively benign foreign policy.

 We are anti-state.
 However, for purposes of party programs and activities, the issue of the ultimate legitimacy of government per se is not relevant.
 We will not exclude minimal statists from party life.